5 Green performance

 TABLE 5.2: ESG metric and portfolio performance (q = 0.5) - Provider A

-Same conclusion (though with negative returns!), but with a different scale: because returns are sampled monthly!
+Same conclusion (though with different returns!), but with a different scale: because returns are sampled monthly!
 Moreover, the time frame is much shorter, as ESG is only provided from April 2021 onwards here.

 5.2.1.2 Scope 3